Come to a place where

 you can still find hidden treasures.

 With more than 415 square miles of pristine wilderness to explore, the Park’s beauty and majestic sights include 60 peaks over 12,000 feet with nearly 1/4 of the Park above the timberline.
 Whether you are an adventure seeker eager for a climb or simply enjoy seeing the sights from the comforts of a vehicle, the mountain panoramas are virtually endless.
+2015 is Rocky Mountain National Park’s 100th birthday and many special activities are planned throughout the year to celebrate.

 Keep your camera ready for sightings of elk, deer, coyotes, big horn sheep, marmots and pika you will see in the area.
 The lucky visitor might get a glimpse of the occasional black bear, mountain lion or golden eagle.
 In the winter, Estes Park is a destination to cross country skiers and a great place to snow shoe.
 Discover where the outdoors is a way of life and lose yourself in the vibrant beauty and captivating allure that is Estes Park.